jammie1903/project-builder/docs/CONTRIBUTING.md

 # Contributing

 If you wish to make a contribution to this project, please make sure there is a relevant issue created for it first.
-Also, please assign (or ask a contributor to assign) the relevant issue to yourself whislt working on it, to avoid any wasted effort by another developer.
+Also, please assign (or ask a contributor to assign) the relevant issue to yourself whilst working on it, to avoid any wasted effort by another developer.

 ## Pull Request Process